dimitar-4/ms2-memory-game/README.md

 1. The HTML code is tested on [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and no errors were shown.
 2. The CSS code is tested on [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were shown.
+3. The JavaScript code is tested on [JS Hint](https://jshint.com/) and warnings were shown but not errors in the code.

 ### Device Testing